munificent/game-programming-patterns/book/dirty-flag.markdown

 </aside>

 When the renderer draws an object, it takes the object's model, applies the transform to it, and then renders it there in the world.
-If we just had a scene *bag* and not a scene *graph* that would be it and life would be simple.
+If we had a scene *bag* and not a scene *graph*, that would be it, and life would be simple.

 However, most scene graphs are <span name="hierarchical">*hierarchical*</span>.
 An object in the graph may have a parent object that it is anchored to.
-In that case, its transform is relative to the *parent's* position, and isn't its absolute position in the world.
+In that case, its transform is relative to the *parent's* position and isn't its absolute position in the world.

 For example, imagine our game world has a pirate ship at sea.
 Atop the ship's